MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/resolve-submission-errors.md

 ---
-Description: If you encounter errors after submitting your app to the Store, you must resolve them in order to continue the certification process.
+description: If you encounter errors after submitting your app to the Store, you must resolve them in order to continue the certification process.
 title: Resolve submission errors ms.assetid: 68199E09-0C66-4EB4-BFE8-D2EEB139C4F3
 ms.date: 10/31/2018